Pauldwyer/quiz-game-3.0/README.md

 - End page is displayed when all four questions have been answered.
 This page has a total score at the top, four buttons and a footer.
   - Total score at the top of the screen shows what score the user received.
   - The username button allows the user to input a username to show on the high scores list
   - Save button is only available when the user has inputted a username.
 This allows the user the save their username on the high score list.
+Once save is clicked the user is brought to the High-Scores page.
   - Play again button allows the user to play the game again.
   - Go home button allows the user to return to the home page.